|Owner(s)||Sashi Moorman, Rajat Parr|

-The partners to introduce a unique estate label, Domaine de la Côte.
-Moorman will make the wines using whole-cluster fermentation, no enzymes and ambient yeast at the winery in the town of Lompoc in Santa Barbara County, three miles from the domaine.
+The partners chose to introduce a unique French-inspired estate label for Domaine de la Côte.
+Moorman makes the wines using whole-cluster fermentation and ambient yeast at the winery in the town of Lompoc in Santa Barbara County, three miles from the vineyards.

 The six vineyards are just seven miles from the ocean and are planted on a soil base unique to a small section of the Sta.
 Rita Hills known as diatomaceous earth.
-Memorious (3.5 acres), Bloom's Field (7.5 acres), Siren's Call (3 acres), Clos Juliet (1 Acre), La Côte (9.5 acres), and 15.5 acres of appellation Sta.
+The vineyards are: Memorious (3.5 acres), Bloom's Field (7.5 acres), Siren's Call (3 acres), Clos Juliet (1 acre), La Côte (9.5 acres), and 15.5 acres of appellation Sta.
 Rita Hills.

 The wines are sold to allocation list members and to select restaurants.
 Visits are available for list members by appointment.

 2014 Domaine De La Côte Sta.
 Rita Hills AVA Pinot Noir